 Latex allergy can occur either through direct contact or inhalation.
 The most common cause of latex allergy involves touching products that contain natural rubber latex or having direct contact with latex-containing products.
 On the other hand, inhalation involves breathing in latex products when they become airborne, triggering an allergic reaction.

 When you’re allergic to latex, you will likely have symptoms after touching or inhaling products containing natural rubber latex.
 You can have a mild or severe reaction.
 Your reaction would depend on the amount of latex you’re exposed to.
 How to know if you’re allergic to latex?
 Here are the signs and symptoms you should look out for:

 If any combination of these symptoms occurs, it could be a sign of anaphylaxis which needs immediate medical attention.
 Call your physician or allergist to get emergency treatment.

 Today, there is still no current latex allergy treatment available for people who are allergic to latex.
 However, it can be prevented.
 The best way to prevent an allergic reaction is to avoid products containing latex.
 Patients should identify and stay away from products that have latex in it.
 If you have a latex allergy, your allergist may prescribe an antihistamine for mild allergic reactions.
 He or she may also recommend to always bring with you epinephrine for severe reactions when exposed to latex.

 If you think that you have a latex allergy, then you can visit Dr. Paul Jantzi.
-He is a board-certified allergist in College Station.
+He is a board-certified allergy clinic in College Station.
 He will help you treat your allergies by providing professional services while trying to maintain affordability.
 Schedule a meeting with him and learn more.